-You can buy new letters or numbers (must be black) from any good chandler (e.g. Pinnell & Bax) or you local sailmaker will sell you some, or you can buy a small amount of black sticky backed polyester from a local sailmaker and make your own (cheaper).
+You can buy new letters or numbers (which must be black) from any good chandler (e.g. Pinnell & Bax) or you local sailmaker will sell you some, or you can buy a small amount of black sticky backed polyester from a local sailmaker and make your own (cheaper).
 If you make your own you can use the numbers or letters on another sail as a pattern.
 Don't forget to turn the pattern over, so you mark out the back of the pattern onto the paper on the back of the roll of sticky backed cloth.

 Don't forget that the insignia goes above the national letters which go above the sail numbers.
 Don't place national letters or sail numbers "back to back", they need to go in separate rows with those on the starboard side of the sail uppermost.
 Insignias can only be placed "back to back" if the starboard side one is "reversed" so the "points" are towards the leech.

-Numbers and letters have to be a minimum height of 230mm (most are a lot bigger), a minimum of 45mm apart and a minimum of 45mm from the edge of the sail to comply with the Racing Rules of Sailing (RRS) Appendix G. Please note that 'digital' font (where numbers are made up from straight line elements in fixed locations in a similar way to an liquid crystal display) are not permitted.
+Numbers and letters have to be a minimum height of 230mm (most are 300mm, so a lot bigger), a minimum of 45mm apart and a minimum of 45mm from the edge of the sail to comply with the Racing Rules of Sailing (RRS) Appendix G. Please note that 'digital' font (where numbers are made up from straight line elements in fixed locations in a similar way to a liquid crystal display) are not permitted.

 When fixing numbers or letters:

 - Be sure the surface is dry and free of dust or dirt.

 - Be careful to position the number or letter correctly before removing the backing paper